 Ulrike is a tour guide with The Kölsch Crew.
-Here she introduces herself and shares some of her insider tips for your stay in Cologne.
+Here she introduces herself and reveals a few of her insider tips for your stay in Cologne.

 Where are you from?

-I come from the beautiful Eastern part of Germany.
-After that, I moved to Cologne via Hessen, fell in love with the city and the people, and have stayed – for over 10 years now.
+I come from the beautiful east of Germany.
+After that I moved to Cologne via Hesse, fell in love with the city and the people and stayed – for more than 10 years now.

-How did you get into doing brewery tours in Cologne?
+How did you come to do beer tours in Cologne?

-I've known Michael, the founder of The Kölsch Crew for 7 years.
-Through that, I've had ongoing connections with the brewery tours.
-In the summer of 2022, I filled in for a tour because of COVID-19 and because it was so much fun, I stayed.
+I have known Michael, the founder of The Kölsch Crew for 7 years.
+Thus I had again and again points of contact with the beer tours.
+In the summer of 2022, I filled in for a tour due to corona and because it was so much fun, I stuck with it.

-You get to meet new people from all over the world and introduce them to the Kölsch culture and the Kölsch way of life in a relaxed atmosphere.
-What other job allows you to do that?
-No tour is ever the same and at the end of a tour, seeing smiling faces due to or despite the Kölsch is just great.
+You meet new people from all over the world every time and bring them closer to Cologne culture and the Cologne way of life in a relaxed atmosphere.
+What other job can do that?
+No tour is like the other and to see smiling faces at the end of a tour with or because of the Kölsch is just great.

-The people and the carnival - it's indescribable.
-Just come to Cologne and experience it for yourself!
+The people and the carnival – you can not describe.
+Just come to Cologne and experience both!

-Where can one meet you for a private Kölsch?
+Where can people meet you for a private Kölsch?

-It depends: in the summer, in one of the many beer gardens.
-Breweries in the old town are definitely the Malzmühle (they have a bar with Kölsch cocktails); and Peters Brauhaus.
-Otherwise, in a Kölsch bar in one of our many wonderful neighborhoods.
+It depends: In summer, gladly in one of the numerous beer gardens.
+Brewpubs in the old town are definitely the Malzmühle (they have a bar with Kölsch cocktails); and Peters Brauhaus.
+Otherwise with pleasure in a Cologne pub in one of our numerous and wonderful Veedeln.

 Perfect starter menu: Kölsch, Metthappen, Himmel & Ääd.
-Besides that, Cologne is colorful, just like its food culture.
-There is something for everyone, from traditional local dishes to international cuisine.
-The city is a melting pot of flavors.
-In addition to Cologne classics, you can also find many other delicacies from around the world and great cafes that are definitely worth trying.
+Otherwise, Cologne is colorful, just like the food.
+In addition to Cologne classics, you will also find many other delicacies from around the world and great cafes that definitely belong to try.

-A great recommendation is Odonien, in my opinion a unique place.
-In the summer, you can enjoy the atmosphere there at food festivals, concerts, and other events and enjoy the time.
-A picnic on the Poller Wiesen with a view of the Cologne Old Town is also a must-do.
-Otherwise, just let yourself drift through the city.
-There is always something to discover that you did not know before.
+Great recommendation is the Odonien, from my point of view a unique place.
+In the summer you can enjoy the atmosphere and enjoy the time there at food festivals, concerts and other events.
+A picnic on the Poller Wiesen with a view of Cologne’s old town is also a must-do.
+Otherwise, just drift through the city.
+There is always something to discover that you did not know yet.